 National Association of Social Workers (NASW) Credentials

-The NASW offers social workers two different types of credentials and nine different specialty credentials.
+The NASW offers social workers two credential types and nine specialty credentials.
 NASW social work credentials indicate that individuals possess additional professional training and experience and that they follow the NASW Code of Conduct.
-NASW credentials cannot take the place of state licenses, which register and authorize individuals to work as professional social workers.
+NASW credentials cannot replace state licenses, which register and authorize individuals to work as professional social workers.

-Depending on where a social worker is at in their careers, NASW membership begins at $74 for retired members to $236 for master’s in social work (MSW), doctorate in social work (MSW) and PhD full membership annual dues.
+Depending on where a social worker is in their career, NASW membership begins at $74 for retired members to $236 for master’s in social work (MSW), doctorate in social work (DSW or PhD) and PhD full membership annual dues.

 Learn more about the following type of social worker credentials and certifications offered by the NASW: